mabujaber/ab-java-training/README.md

 ## 2.6 Composition
-You can compose functions.
-In mathematics, function composition is the application of one function to the result of another to produce a third function

-## 2.7 Closure
-The closure is an inner function which can access variables of parent function's, even after the parent function has executed.
+s a technique to combine multiple functions into a single function which uses the combined functions internally.